 Globe Life’s whole life policy offers you five different options in terms of death benefit payout – $5,000, $10,000, $20,000, $30,000, and $50,000.
 There are no medical exams involved and the death benefit remains the same throughout the term of the policy.

-The premium for whole life policies starts at $1 for the first month and increases in the second month, depending on your age and the death benefit you choose.
+The rates for Globe's whole life policies depend on your age and the death benefit you choose.

-The premium you pay from the second month onwards, however, remains the same throughout the duration of the policy.
+The premium you pay from the second month onwards, however, remains the same throughout the policy.
 Unlike the company’s term life policies, there are no age-based five-year increments in premium payments.

 Globe Life’s whole life policies have a small cash value component, which grows at a steady rate throughout the policy’s term.
 You can borrow against the cash value component to meet your emergency expenses, if and when needed.